1byte-yoda/ports-automation/README.md

 ## About The Project

-This project aims to create a data pipeline that can scrape data from a given source.
-Although designed specifically for ports data, the architecture itself was designed to be extensible to other use cases.
+This project aims to create an automated data pipeline that can scrape data from a given source and persist the data into a database and a json file.
+Although designed specifically for [ports][ports-data-url] data, the architecture itself was designed to be extensible to adopt to other use cases and technogly stack.

 </br>